 Legal persons and legal arrangements shall maintain a complete, accurate, and current register of their basic information, beneficial ownership information, and information related to their shareholders or members, containing the number of shares held by each shareholder and categories of shares, including the nature of the associated voting rights.
 Such information should be maintained within the headquarters of the legal person or at another location notified to the competent authority responsible for approving the establishment of legal persons.

-Legal persons established in the State shall appoint at least one natural person, residing in the State who shall be authorized to, and responsible for providing all required basic and beneficial ownership information, and for providing assistance, when requested.”
+Legal persons established in the State shall appoint at least one natural person, residing in the State who shall be authorized to, and responsible for providing all required basic and beneficial ownership information, and for providing assistance, when requested.

 Article (48)

-“All legal persons’ administrators, liquidators or other persons involved in the dissolution of the legal person, as the case may be, and the competent authorities responsible for approving the establishment of legal persons, shall maintain information and records required under this Chapter for at least ten (10) years, as appropriate:
+All legal persons’ administrators, liquidators or other persons involved in the dissolution of the legal person, as the case may be, and the competent authorities responsible for approving the establishment of legal persons, shall maintain information and records required under this Chapter for at least ten (10) years, as appropriate:

 As of the date on which the legal person is dissolved or otherwise ceases to exist;